simon-1729/modernjava/README.md

 # Modern Java

 #### Details
-This is a template project set up demonstrate some of the key difference between old school Java and the newer more functional java 8.
+This is a demo project used to highlight some of the key features of java 8.
 In particular the Stream API and functional interfaces are touched on.
-The project may be built with maven and uses Spring to provide a REST API.
+The project leverages Spring and Swagger to provide a simple RESTful API which may be use to sort and filter the baked-in Apple dataset.
-Which in turn can be use to trigger various different sorting and filtering behaviour on a very humble dataset of apples.

 #### Build source code
 ```bash